squidpickles/nanohat-oled/README.md

 # nanohat-oled

-This is a Rust port of the manufacturer code for the NanoHat OLED.
+This is a Rust port of the manufacturer code for the NanoHat OLED, based on the SSD1306 OLED display from Solomon Systech.

 It enables basic access to the screen functions, including a facility for displaying text and images.